istio/istio.io/_docs/tasks/security/role-based-access-control.md

 * You have [enabled Istio RBAC](#enabling-istio-rbac).
 * You have [removed namespace-level Istio RBAC policy](#cleanup-namespace-level-access-control).

-Point your browser at the BookInfo `productpage` (http://$GATEWAY_URL/productpage).
-You should see `"PERMISSION_DENIED:handler.rbac.istio-system:RBAC: permission denied."` We will incrementally add access to the services in BookInfo sample.
+Point your browser at the Bookinfo `productpage` (http://$GATEWAY_URL/productpage).
+You should see `"PERMISSION_DENIED:handler.rbac.istio-system:RBAC: permission denied."` We will incrementally add access to the services in Bookinfo sample.

 ### Step 1. allowing access to "productpage" service